iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 `SELECT student_fname, years_of_exp FROM students ORDER BY years_of_exp, student_fname;`

-- first you will get results based on years_of_exp column and same years of experience student exist then it will sort again based on student_fname that means second level sorting.
+- first you will get results based on years_of_exp column and same years of experience student exist then it will order again based on student_fname that means second level ordering.

+**LIMIT**
+- this `LIMIT` keyword limit data as your given limit.

+For example:

+`SELECT * FROM students LIMIT 3;`

+If you want to get 3 candidates with least experience, you can give like this command.

+`SELECT * FROM students ORDER BY years_of_exp LIMIT 3;`;

+If you want to get 3 candidates with highest experience, you can give command like this.

+`SELECT * FROM students ORDER BY years_of_exp DESC LIMIT 3;`;